keboola/developers-docs/extend/docker/tutorial/howto.md

     docker ps

-This will show you a list of running containers - something like:
+This will show you a list of running containers --- something like:

     CONTAINER ID  IMAGE     COMMAND                  CREATED          STATUS         NAMES f7def769a470  my-image  "/bin/sh -c 'ping ..."
 16 seconds ago   Up 13 seconds  sharp_ptolemy

-The important part is the *container ID*.
+The important part is the **container ID**.
 You can then run an arbitrary command in the running container with the following command:

     docker exec *container_id* *command*